kapil-kumar/online_business_app/README.md

 # It is a online business application to users.

-users can post projects, they can also import contact from their social sites.
+Users can post projects and bid on the posted projects of other users as well as they can also import contacts from their social sites.